yugabyte/yugabyte-db/docs/content/latest/quick-start/build-apps/python/ysql-sqlalchemy.md

 ---
-title: Build a Python application that uses YSQL and SQLAlchemy
+title: Build a Python application that uses SQLAlchemy and YSQL
 headerTitle: Build a Python application
-linkTitle: Build a Python app
+linkTitle: Python
-description: Use Python and SQLAlchemy to build a YugabyteDB e-commerce application.
+description: Build a Python e-commerce application that uses SQLAlchemy and YSQL.
 menu:
   latest:
     parent: build-apps